 Ownership in football is a complex and controversial subject.
 There are many models of ownership prevalent in different parts of the world.
 Many top clubs in Europe are privately owned by businessmen, such as Manchester United, Liverpool and Chelsea.
 In Germany, there is a 50+1 rule which establishes fan’s control over 51% of the club’s stakes.

-Another model of ownership can be seen at Paris saint-Germain and Manchester City which are a state owned clubs by Qatar and Abu Dhabi respectively.
+Another model of ownership can be seen at Paris saint-Germain, Manchester City and now Newcastle United which are a state owned clubs by Qatar, Abu Dhabi and Saudi Arabia respectively.
 Real Madrid and Barcelona are among the four clubs that are currently owned by ‘Socios’.

 In 20th century Spain, the football clubs were owned by club members called ‘Socios’.
-Fans used to apply to become a Socio by paying an annual subscription among other eligibility criterions which varied from club to club, this model built a harmonious relation between the club and its fans because among other benefits it gave a sense of belonging to the fans.
+Fans used to apply to become a Socio by paying an annual subscription among other eligibility criteria which varied from club to club.
+This model built a harmonious relationship between the club and its fans because among other benefits it gave a sense of belonging to the fans.
+In a romantic sense, the club belonged to the fans.

-This model however, was changed when the Spanish government brought the “Law 10/1990”.
-The Article 19.1 of this law made it mandatory for professional football clubs to become privately-owned PLCs, June 1992 onwards.
-The law created an exception for the clubs who can show that it was turning a profit for the previous five years starting from season 1985/86.
-This was audited by the LFP (Liga de Fútbol Profesional).
+This model, however, was changed when the Spanish government brought the “Law 10/1990”.
+Article 19.1 of this law made it mandatory for professional football clubs to become privately-owned PLCs, from June 1992 onwards.
+The law created an exception for the clubs that could show that they were turning a profit for the previous five years starting from season 1985/86.
+This was audited by the LFP (Liga de Fútbol Profesional), La Liga’s governing body.

-As a result, only four clubs could continue their operations as member-owned non-profit sports associations.
+Due to the law stated above, only four clubs could continue their operations as member-owned non-profit sports associations.
 These were – Real Madrid, FC Barcelona, Athletic Bilbao and CA Osasuna.
-Real Madrid currently have around 91,000 socios while Barcelona have approximately 1,41,000 socios.
+Real Madrid currently has around 91,000 Socios while Barcelona has approximately 1,41,000 Socios.

-Although Socios do not have much say in the club’s decision making, they do elect the club’s president every four years, which makes sure the President is answerable to them.
-The president and his/her board members however are independent to take the club’s decisions such as transfers, debt management, sponsorship deals, financial loans etc.
+Although Socios do not have much say in the club’s decision-making, they do elect the club’s president every four years, which makes sure the President is answerable to them.
+A recent example of this phenomenon was when Victor Font, Barcelona Socio and a rival to Laporta’s presidency, staged a press conference calling out Laporta’s lack of planning after becoming president.
+The president and his/her board members however are independent to take the club’s decisions such as transfers, debt management, sponsorship deals, financial loans etc. This can be seen now when Laporta is selling Barcelona’s assets, like stake in Barca Studios, Camp Nou’s naming rights and a part of its future broadcasting revenues to stabilise the current financial situation of the club.

 This model does well on the emotional and democratic part of the club-running process, but isn’t deemed financially viable.

-The President elections which occur every four years are a chance for both the Socios and the aspiring candidates to take the club into the direction they want.
-The elections are done through a ballot-system.
+The presidential elections which occur every four years are a chance for both the Socios and the aspiring candidates to take the club in the direction they want.
+The elections are done through a ballot system.
 While one can’t deny that democracies also have flaws, it still provides scope for course correction that monarchies don’t.
+A team like Manchester United will always be in the hands of Glazers unless they decide to sell.
+However, Barcelona ousted Bartomeu and elected Laporta when Bartomeu’s reign sent the club into financial tatters.
+It’s clear to see who’s the merrier fanbase these days.

 — Blaugranagram (@Blaugranagram) March 7, 2021